 Ever accidentally tripped over a wrinkle in your carpet? *Raises hand in guilt* We don’t blame you.

-However, have you ever thought about actually removing said wrinkle so you no longer have to strategically avoid an entire section of carpet?
+However, have you ever thought about actually removing said wrinkles so you no longer have to strategically avoid an entire section of carpet?
 You should!
 Wrinkles and bubbles in old or improperly installed carpet happen, it’s nothing to be ashamed of.
 Plus, it’s easily fixed by re-stretching the carpet.

 My Carpet is Not That Old, Why Does it Already Need Restretched?